If you’re already feeling under the weather, it’s hard to come up with soid recipes for when you’re sick.

 Credit: Food52

 Yes, more soup.
 I did warn you!
 Garlic is, in my opinion, a miraculous ingredient.
-My personal go-to cold remedy, in fact, is tea made with raw garlic and ginger.
+It is one of my favorites for the winter.
+In fact, one of my go-to cold remedies is tea made with raw garlic and ginger.
 But I digress!
 The point is, garlic is good.
 And this soup contains a lot of it, along with bread, which is both delicious and helpful against nausea, and eggs, which are delicious and also provide that protein.
-Egg drop soup is a go-to favorite for me, so the egg drop element is what really sold me on this recipe.
+Egg drop soup is a favorite for me, so the egg drop element is what really sold me on this recipe.

 Kimchi Fried Rice with Extra Greens — The Kitchn